Entry Screen Ratio Requirements

 12. Only commercially produced DVD entries will be accepted due to the poor quality of “self authored” DVD's.

 13. In the interests of anonymity, wherever possible an entrant’s name should not appear in the opening vision or DVD menus, excluding final production credits.
 Do not put entrants name in data file names.

 14. At each State Awards, adjudication panels consist of five Accredited ACS members (a minimum of two from interstate) who will follow the ACS Judging Guidelines.
-These panels may award a maximum of three of each of Gold, Silver and Bronze awards except in the Student Category where there is a limit of one of each award.
+These panels may award a maximum of three Gold, two Silver and one Bronze awards except in the Student Category where there is a limit of one of each award.
 If no entry reaches a sufficiently high standard then the panel may withhold giving an award in any category.
 The decisions of the panels will be final and binding and no correspondence or discussion whatsoever will be entered into.

 15. The adjudication panel may re-categorise any entry, which it considers to have been entered incorrectly.
 Where possible, the judging panel Chair will contact the entrant, giving the entrant the opportunity to accept the change or withdraw the entry.
 No fees will be refundable as a result of this action.

 16. All entries must be received by the host State’s deadline and late entries may not be considered for judging.

 17. Virtual Cinematography entrants must state their involvement in the production E.G. DOP Camera & DOP Lighting.
-State Gold winners will compete for a Golden plaque and therefore not be eligible for the Milli Award.
+State Gold winners will compete for a National Golden plaque and therefore not be eligible for the Milli Award.

 18. The Society will take all due care but WILL ACCEPT NO RESPONSIBILITY WHATSOEVER FOR LOSS OR DAMAGE TO AN ENTRY.
 INSURANCE OF THE ENTRY IS THE ENTRANTS RESPONSIBILITY.